user29031203/dc-reflector/README.md

 ## Note/Extra

 If you won't plan to reuse it again for the same channel, **cleaning [forwarded messages database](forwarded_mapping.json) is recommended after end of usage** since it will never be cleaned automatically.
+You should keep json brackets.

 ----
 ## ⛔️ DO NOT SHARE YOUR AUTH TOKEN! ⛔️ ##